hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 ## 3.2 Sample Selection

 We now have a dataset that satisfies the tidy data principles.
-The next task before  is the sample selection.
+The next task   is the sample selection.
 The only sample selection we are concerned with in this exercise is missing values.
 We will use the `skim()` function  to assess how many missing values there are in our dataset.  `skim()` is one of my favourite functions in R to get an overview of the datasets, it comes  from the *skimr* package.